arungudelli/angularjswiki/content/en/angular/checkbox-implementation-in-angular-using-angular-material/index.md

 +++
-title = "Checkbox Implementation In Angular Using Mat-Checkbox(Material Component)" subtitle = "Learn how to build checkboxes using material design" type="post" summary ="mat-checkbox selector is an angular material checkbox component, it works like input type=checkbox sugar coated with Material design styling and animations.mat-checkbox part of Angular Material module called MatCheckboxModule."
+title = "mat-checkbox : Angular material checkbox component Usage, Example" subtitle = "Learn how to build checkboxes using material design" type="post" summary ="mat-checkbox selector is an angular material checkbox component, it works like input type=checkbox sugar coated with Material design styling and animations.mat-checkbox part of Angular Material module called MatCheckboxModule."